ZJUOPTKuangLab/DFNN/README.md

 -   Keras 2.2.5
 -   GPU GeForce RTX 2080Ti

+## File Description
+`./data` is the default path for training data and testing data `./data/train` The augmented training image patch pairs will be saved here by default `./data/test` includes experiment data of mitochondria and microtubules to test DFNN models `./utils` contains auxiliary modules for traning `./trained_models` place pre-trained DFNN models here for testing, and newly trained models will be saved here by default

 ## Dataset
 Data of mitochondria illuminated by the pattern of 2 gradients with Dz 0f 0.3 um (G2#0.3um) and F-actins illuminated by the pattern G3#0.5um are provided in folder ./dataset/test.